Augumat/discord-smuggler/README.md

 # Summary
-A simple application that can be used to send and receive files larger than Discord's 50 Megabyte maximum upload size.
+A simple node script that can be used to send and receive files larger than Discord's 50 Megabyte maximum upload size.
 (Lossless!)

 # Usage
 First, put the file you want to unwrap or the collection of files you want to reassemble into the input folder.